 Classroom management area Action

-Confusion over role s Preparing Role Cards This is not always necessary and depends on the level of your class.
+Confusion over roles Preparing Role Cards This is not always necessary and depends on the level of your class.
 It is useful to prepare role-cards which can describe the role.
-This helps get the student teacher into character.
+This helps get the pupil into character.
 However keep descriptions clear, short and to the point.
-Preparing student teachers Give student teachers time to prepare/discuss roles as a group before putting them into the role-play.
+Preparing pupils Give pupils time to prepare/discuss roles as a group before putting them into the role-play.
 This is particularly important if they are practising new language - give them time to practise in a group first and then put them into the role-play.
-My role (Tutor) In a role-play your role will be 'facilitator' - you should monitor the role-play carefully - you can take notes to feed back later, after the role-play or just listen and encourage.
-This will help you assess how well your student teachers are doing and where some 'learning gaps' might be.
-Avoid asking 'the strongest' role-players to come to the front as this makes it a performance and can make other students feel inadequate.
+My role (student teacher) In a role-play your role will be 'facilitator' - you should monitor the role-play carefully - you can take notes to feed back later, after the role-play or just listen and encourage.
+This will help you assess how well your pupils are doing and where some 'learning gaps' might be.
+Avoid asking 'the strongest' role-players to come to the front as this makes it a performance and can make other pupils feel inadequate.
 Give feedback to the whole class, perhaps, focusing on common errors made.

 Confusing instructions

 Teacher interference

 Error correction

-4. How could you use role-play in a Literature/Reading Comprehension/ Essay Writing Lesson.
+4. How could you use role-play in a literature/reading comprehension/ essay writing lesson.
 Look through your textbooks and find examples of where role-play could be used.
-What are the advantages of using role-play with Content?
+What are the advantages of using role-play with content?

 If you are preparing a learning journal, remember to write down any specific outcomes from your reflection.
-Also note down what you have learnt from this unit that was most effective in improving your teacher training.
+Also note down what you have learnt from this unit that was most effective in improving your teacher education.